jump-dev/CPLEX.jl/README.md

 Help!
 I got `LoadError: Unable to locate CPLEX installation`
 ----------------------------------

 Which version of CPLEX are you trying to install?
-Currently CPLEX.jl only supports 1260, 1261, 1262, 1263, 1270, 1271, and 1280.
-If it's not one of those, [file an issue](https://github.com/JuliaOpt/CPLEX.jl/issues/new) with the version number you'd like to support.
+Currently, CPLEX.jl only supports 1280 and 1290 given recent changes [the API](https://www.ibm.com/support/knowledgecenter/en/SSSA5P_12.9.0/ilog.odms.studio.help/CPLEX/ReleaseNotes/topics/releasenotes1290/removed.html).
+If your CPLEX version is < 1280, you can add the last supported version of CPLEX.jl via `julia> ] add CPLEX@0.4`.
+However, we recommend that you upgrade your version of CPLEX.
+If you want to support newer versions of CPLEX not listed above, [file an issue](https://github.com/JuliaOpt/CPLEX.jl/issues/new) with the version number you'd like to support.
 Some steps need to be taken (like checking for new or renamed parameters) before CPLEX.jl can support new versions.

 #### If you're on OS X or Linux